encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.list(request, *args, **kwargs)` method, that implements listing a queryset.

+Should be mixed in with [MultipleObjectBaseAPIView].

 ## CreateModelMixin

 Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.

+Should be mixed in with any [BaseAPIView].

 ## RetrieveModelMixin

 Provides a `.retrieve(request, *args, **kwargs)` method, that implements returning an existing model instance in a response.

+Should be mixed in with [SingleObjectBaseAPIView].

 ## UpdateModelMixin

 Provides a `.update(request, *args, **kwargs)` method, that implements updating and saving an existing model instance.

+Should be mixed in with [SingleObjectBaseAPIView].

 ## DestroyModelMixin

 Provides a `.destroy(request, *args, **kwargs)` method, that implements deletion of an existing model instance.

+Should be mixed in with [SingleObjectBaseAPIView].

 [cite]: https://docs.djangoproject.com/en/dev/ref/class-based-views/#base-vs-generic-views
 [MultipleObjectMixin]: https://docs.djangoproject.com/en/dev/ref/class-based-views/mixins-multiple-object/